Over-Approximation of Fluid Models: Numerical Evaluation

-Table~\ref{tab_cora} reports on the bounds and the computation times underlying CORA.
-It can be noted that CORA computed tight bounds on the reachable set of~(\ref{eq_sir_case}) in the case of $D \leq 3$ within seconds.
-For $D \geq 4$, however, no estimation could be obtained within $500$ consecutive invocations of CORA's \texttt{split} method (with an underlying computation time of around two hours on our machine).
-Splitting may become necessary in the context of abstraction techniques such as CORA~\cite{Althoff2015a} or~\cite{Asarin2003,DBLP:conf/cav/ChenAS13} whenever a nonlinear system cannot be approximated sufficiently well by a linear (or polynomial) system.
-This phenomenon is essentially the reason why abstraction techniques may exhibit a run time that is exponential in the size of the ODE system, see~\cite{Althoff2013a,DBLP:conf/cav/Duggirala016} for details.

-Instead, our technique is slower than CORA for smaller systems but scales to larger models.
-Indeed, since the $\Lambda$ from~(\ref{eq_lambda}) can be chosen as $6 D$ in the case of the ODE system~(\ref{ex_multi_sir}), one has to solve $4|\cals| \Lambda T \xi^{-1} = 216 D^2 \xi^{-1}$ ODE systems of size $3D$ in order to guarantee that a numerical approximation of $\Psi(\eps)$ from Theorem~\ref{thm_ctmc_estimator} misses the actual value of $\Psi(\eps)$ by at most $\xi > 0$.
-This observation applies in general and is not restricted to the ODE system~(\ref{ex_multi_sir}).
-We also wish to stress that the computation of the ODE family (which is the main bottleneck of the approach) naturally applies to parallelization because each single ODE system can be solved independently from the others.
+Table~\ref{tab_case} and Figure~\ref{fig_reachset_bounds} summarize our findings.
+With increasing $D$, the tightness of the bounds provided by CORA decreases while the corresponding running times increase.
+In principle, the tightness can be improved by using stricter parameters (e.g., by decreasing the step size).
+This, however, increases the time and space requirements.
+Likewise, the over-approximation of larger models requires more resources in general.
+On our machine, for instance, $D \geq 7$ or time steps below $0.004$ led to out-of-memory errors.
+The heuristic implementation of Algorithm~\ref{algorithm_main}, instead, scales to larger instances of the running example and provides tight bounds.
+Indeed, since the $\Lambda$ from~(\ref{eq_lambda}) can be chosen as $6 D$ in the case of the ODE system~(\ref{ex_multi_sir}), Theorem~\ref{thm_num_odes} implies that one has to solve $4|\cals| \Lambda T \xi^{-1} = 216 D^2 \xi^{-1}$ ODE systems of size $3D$ in order to guarantee that a numerical approximation of $\Psi(\eps)$ from Theorem~\ref{thm_ctmc_estimator} misses the actual value of $\Psi(\eps)$ by at most $\xi > 0$.
+We approximated the values of $\Psi$ from Algorithm~\ref{algorithm_main} using discretizations $\mathcal{T}(0.04)$ and $\mathcal{T}(0.03)$, where